-If you’re having an app developed for the first time for your business, it can seem like an extensive code to crack in order to ensure you get what you need.
+If you’re having an app developed for the first time for your business, it’s easy to get overwhelmed while trying to ensure that you get what you need.

-The answer to that last question will vary depending on where you look and the variables which make up your particular app.
+The answer to this last question will vary depending on how you choose to go about developing the app, and the variables which make up your particular app.

-Here are some of the considerations that go into app development and some averages when it comes to development costs.
+In this article you’ll receive a breakdown of the considerations that go into app development, and some averages when it comes to development costs.

-Complexity usually comes down to how long it takes to create the app, including how many lines of code need to be written, debugged or maintained in the app type you have chosen.
+Complexity usually comes down to how long it takes to build the app, including how many lines of code need to be written, debugged, or maintained in the app type you have chosen.

-On the other side of that risk, mobile apps can deliver a much better customer experience through faster load times, better graphics and features such as push notifications.
-If your aim is to deliver a top of the line, customer-centric experience, then a native app just may be your answer.
+If your aim is to deliver a top of the line, customer-centric experience, and budget is less of an issue, then a native app very well may be your answer.

-This is one of those “how long is a piece of string?” questions.
-Some people are very clear on the exact scope and features they would like developed from the beginning, others take an ever-evolving approach which sees new iterations almost every week.
+Some people are very clear on the exact scope and features they would like developed from the beginning of a project, while others take an ever-evolving approach which entails new iterations almost every week.

-The number of features needed and the complexity of those features play a role in the final costs to develop your app.
-Some development firms are creating calculators to help give a rough estimate based on features for what final costs will be, but even these aren’t necessarily accurate.
+The number of features needed, and the complexity of those features, play a role in the final costs of app development.
+Some development firms are creating calculators to help give a rough estimate of cost based on features, but even these aren’t necessarily accurate.

-You might need third-party API integrations which are relatively complex and take more time.
+You might need third-party API integrations, which are relatively complex and require more time for development.
 You might need payments or memberships to be incorporated somehow.
 How many functions does your app have?
 Two basic functions might even cost you less than one relatively complex function.

-Some features which can tip your app toward the more expensive end include:
+Some features that can tip your app toward the more expensive end of the spectrum include:

 - Extra security features.
 (E-commerce apps usually tick the box in this case).